ForBioPhylogenomics/tutorials/README.md

 * [Inference from Simulated Data](inference_from_simulated_data/README.md)<br>A tutorial on coalescent simulations of genomic data and inferences from simulated data
 <!-- This will need to be written from scratch -->

+#### Exam

+* The [Inference from Simulated Data](inference_from_simulated_data/README.md) on Friday will also serve as our examination for this course as different analyses throughtout the course have to be recapitulated by the student using simulated data instead of empirical ones.
+Hence, the different causes are known.
+The final part will be that the students have to present their results at the end for passing the course.